Lutz Reinstrom: The crimes

 The sadomasochistically inclined furrier had built an underground "nuclear bunker" on the property of his terraced house on Dompfaffenweg in Rahlstedt in 1983.
 In there he kidnapped 61-year-old Hildegard K., the wife of his teacher, on 12 March 1986.
-As well as kidnapping her, he took money and jewelry worth a total of about 40,000 Deutsche Mark.
+As well as kidnapping her, he took money and jewellery worth a total of about 40,000 Deutsche Mark.
 He tortured the woman before he killed and dismembered her after a week had passed.

 On 5 October 1988, Reinstrom locked 31-year-old Annegret B. in the dungeon.
 He cleared her accounts, tortured and abused her sexually, recording her torture on tape and photos until he killed and dismembered her after about four weeks.

 Outside the basement, Reinstrom led the life of a blameless and affable family man.
 Although the police, at the behest of Annegret's mother, an acquaintance of her daughter and a potential whistleblower, interviewed Reinstrom, but due to the fact that he knew the interviewing police officer from a swimming club they attended, he persuaded the man that he knew nothing and further investigations were omitted.
 Presumably, Annegret was still alive at the time.
 Reinstrom had forced his victims to write farewell letters and postcards to their relatives, which were gradually sent from abroad: they wanted to start a new life abroad and no longer wanted any contact.
 Subsequently, it was recognized that the victims had hidden cries for help in some of the cards.

 On 6 September 1991, Reinstrom kidnapped 53-year-old Christa S., his teacher's new partner, from her own car and dragged her into his bunker using a stun gun.
 He handcuffed her and showed her perverse torture photographs of Annegret.
 Reinstrom demanded 300,000 marks in ransom.
 However, since the transfer was delayed and his wife had prematurely come home from vacation, he gave up his plan and took Christa to the police station in Langenhorn on September 13.